-Caution: If you install a Nessus Agent, Manager, or Scanner on a system with an existing Nessus Agent, Manager, or Scanner running nessusd, the installation process will kill all other nessusd processes.
+Caution: If you install a Tenable Agent, Tenable Nessus Manager, or Tenable Nessus scanner on a system with an existing Tenable Agent, Tenable Nessus Manager, or Tenable Nessus scanner running nessusd, the installation process terminates all other nessusd processes.
 You may lose scan data as a result.